Dollar falls broadly; commodity currencies stand tall

 “I think people have been long dollars into the (Fed’s December) rate hike, into the passage of the tax bill, and right now people are just pulling back,” Lee said, referring to short-term market positioning.

-Currencies of commodities exporters remained firm, in the wake of this week’s rise in oil prices LCOc1 to 2-1/2 year highs and a surge in copper prices CMCU3 to four-year peaks.
+Currencies of commodities exporters remained firm, in the wake of this week’s rise in oil prices to 2-1/2 year highs and a surge in copper prices to four-year peaks.

 Earlier on Thursday, South Korea’s government said it will impose additional measures to regulate speculation in cryptocurrency trading in the nation, where bitcoin has drawn wide participation from housewives and students.